| Title: | Generate test matrices |

 a circulant matrix whose first row is the vector v

-tridiagonal matrix with zeros on the
+Returns an n-by-n tridiagonal matrix with zeros on the

-is nonsymmetric.
-For k=1, A
+main diagonal.
+For k=0, A is nonsymmetric.
+For k=1, A is

 symmetric

-clement(n, k = 0)
+clement(n, k = 0)clement(n, k = 0)

 n |